 The AFT model's specification of multiplicative covariate effects on the quantile scale provides an interpretable and attractive alternative to the standard proportional hazards model.
 Our proposed extensions to the AFT model enabling quantile-varying acceleration factors, and admitting binary time-varying covariates represent important additions to the standard toolbox for survival analysis.
 Just as the Cox proportional hazards model benefits from straightforward incorporation of time-varying hazard ratios, the ability to add flexibility to the AFT model regression effects expands the scope of scientific inquiry.
 Motivated by the study of AD in older adults, we found that the association of the APOE-$\epsilon4$ gene with AD onset varied substantially across quantiles, with earlier-onset cases accelerated the most and later-onset cases the least.

-Moreover, the ability to model, summarize, and communicate the effects of binary time-varying covariates creates new opportunities to capture nuanced associations between longitudinal health trajectories.
-Our proposed visualization of these effects as a surface across both the covariate timescale and the survival quantiles is particularly valuable, as previous work to incorporate time-varying covariates into AFT models has not focused on communication of effects of time-varying components on the quantile scale \citep{hanson2009semiparametric,zhou2018unified}.
+Moreover, the ability to model, summarize, and communicate the effects of binary time-varying covariates creates new opportunities to examine longitudinal health trajectories.
+The proposed visualization of these effects as a surface across the covariate timescale and the survival quantiles is particularly valuable, as previous work to incorporate time-varying covariates into AFT models has not focused on communication of effects of time-varying components on the quantile scale \citep{hanson2009semiparametric,zhou2018unified}.
 In our application, this approach illustrated that the association between AD/dementia onset and subsequent mortality varies substantially both across survival quantiles, and depending on the time of AD/dementia onset.

-Estimation within the Bayesian paradigm also contributes important benefits for our proposed methodology.
-In particular, the Bayesian paradigm enables flexible estimation of the baseline distribution using the TBP prior, and allows for seamless uncertainty quantification even after regression standardization \citep{keil2018bayesian}.
-To our knowledge, ours is the first implementation of the TBP prior in Stan, and software in \texttt{R} is available at \url{https://github.com/harrisonreeder/aftquantile}.
+While in principle any increasing choice of $V$ could be used, our proposed form in \eqref{eq:Vproc} using an exponential link has the benefit of representing multiplicative effects of the covariates in a direct extension of the AFT model.
+In theory, one could use other forms of $V$, with potentially differing interpretation.
+For example, one might consider additive forms for $V$ using monotonically-increasing I-splines for the time-varying effect of each covariate, akin to a Generalized Additive Model \citep{hastie1986generalized}.
+Also, while our focus for clear exposition is on a single quantile-varying effect, in principle additional effects could be specified on other parameters.
+To address the multiplicity of terms, one might incorporate a prior over the $\balpha$ parameters that induces shrinkage towards $\bzero$, i.e., standard `quantile-invariant' effects.

-Finally, this work complements the related literature on censored quantile regression \citep{portnoy2003censored,reich2013bayesian}.
-Censored quantile regression specifies an additive model for the effects of covariates on the quantile scale, while our model specifies multiplicative effects on the quantile scale.
-The biological plausibility or clinical relevance of additive versus multiplicative changes to the survival quantiles depends on the application, so our proposed methodology yields a valuable alternative to available quantile-based methods.
+Finally, our work complements the related literature on censored quantile regression \citep{portnoy2003censored,reich2013bayesian}, which specifies additive effects of covariates on the quantile scale, while our model specifies multiplicative effects on the quantile scale.
+The biological plausibility or clinical relevance of additive versus multiplicative changes to the survival quantiles depends on the application, so the proposed methodology is a valuable alternative to such methods.